Twan0u/Makefile-addons/README.md

 ### Script
 Scripts are some small codes that are used to build more complex scripts that are used to build modules.
 ### Help
-the help command that can be used to see all commands that can be used.
+the help command that can be used to see all usefull commands that can be used.
 You can found help with command :
 ``` make
 make help
 ```